indrajiita/test/Upload PNG via SSH.md

 ## What is SSH?

 SSH (Secure Shell Protocol) is a secure network protocol that creates a safe channel to transfer data.
-Sending files over SSH relies on the SCP (Secure Copy Protocol): this is a technique for transferring files and folders from computer to computer securely.
-It’s based on the SSH protocol used with it.
+Sending files over SSH relies on the SCP (Secure Copy Protocol), which securely transfers files and folders between two machines.

 , and ssh is the linux SSH client command.

-What is Secure Copy Protocol (SCP)?

 SSH is the general protocol, and ssh is the linux SSH client command.